Arab Leaders Demand Ceasefire In Gaza, Reject Displacement Of Palestinians

 It called on all countries to provide political, financial, and legal support for the reconstruction and recovery plans for the Gaza Strip, welcoming Iraq's call to establish a fund for the reconstruction of Gaza.

-The statement also addressed other issues across the Arab world, including Sudan, Lebanon, Syria, Libya, and Yemen, and reiterated the Arab leaders' condemnation of all forms of terrorism, particularly the terrorist acts by the Islamic State (IS) group.
+The statement also addressed other issues across the Arab world, including Sudan, Lebanon, Syria, Libya, and Yemen, and reiterated the Arab leaders' condemnation of all forms of terrorism, particularly the terrorist acts by the Daesh group.

-The summit witnessed the participation of leaders and top diplomats of 22 Arab League member states, as well as representatives from regional and international organisations.
+The summit witnessed the participation of leaders and top diplomats of 22 Arab League member states, as well as, representatives from regional and international organisations.– NNN-NINA

-Trump's meeting with Syria's interim President Ahmed al-Sharaa was the first meeting between a US and Syrian leader in a quarter century.

-During the meeting, Trump urged Sharaa to join the Abraham Accords, which normalised ties between Israel and four Arab nations during the US President's first term.

 Legal Disclaimer: